-Description: This unit covers the skill and knowledge required to contribute to conservation for a cultural heritage place or area.
-Knowledge of cultural heritage significance assessment criteria, threats to cultural heritage significance and mitigation of threats are covered.
+Description: This unit covers the skill and knowledge required to contribute to conservation report for an Aboriginal place or area.
+Knowledge of Aboriginal cultural heritage significance assessment criteria, cultural values, threats to cultural heritage significance and mitigation of those threats are covered.
 This unit does not include the requirement to produce a complete conservation management plan, devise strategy/policy or lead community engagement activities.

-- Write answers to questions about conservation principles and practices - prepare a conservation activity plan outline for a cultural heritage place - some assessment may be integrated with core unit AHCLPW409.
+- Write answers to questions about conservation principles and practices - prepare a conservation activity plan outline for a cultural heritage place - complete a consultation record - some assessment may be integrated with core unit AHCLPW409.